ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 Customer managed encryption keys must be specified at the time the service is created.
 Existing services cannot use this option at this time.
 :::

 # Step 1.
-Creating an AWS KMS Keys
+Creating an AWS KMS Key

+You can create the AWS KMS key via the AWS Console, CloudFormation stack, or using a Terraform provider.
+We walk through the steps for each below.

 *Check out [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) for additional documentation from AWS.*

 ## Option 1.
-Manually create KMS key for CMEK via AWS Console
+Manually create a KMS key via the AWS Console

-Here we have steps to create a KMS key manually inside your AWS account via AWS Console.
-For advanced users who want to deploy the key via terraform, check out the aws provider documentation [here](https://registry.terraform.io/providers/hashicorp/aws/3.26.0/docs/resources/kms_key).

 *Note: if you already have an KMS key you want to use, you can move on to the next step*

-1. Create a new KMS key:

- -  Login to your AWS Account, Navigate to AWS KMS
+1. Login to your AWS Account and navigate to the Key Management Service
- -  Select Customer managed key, click on "Create a new key"
+2. Select __Customer managed keys__ on the left
+3. Click __Create key__ on the upper right
- -  Choose KeyType "Symmetric" and Keyusage "Encrypt and decrypt"
+4. Choose __Key type__ "Symmetric" and __Key usage__ "Encrypt and decrypt" and click Next
- -  Follow the prompt to name your CMEK key and choose a key administrator.
- -  Click Finish to create the key

-2. Update key policy to grant ClickHouse service access:

- - Under Customer managed keys, click on the newly created KMS key
- - Under Key Policy, click on "Switch to policy view"
- - Click "Edit" to modify the key policy and add the following policy under Statement:
+5. Enter an alias (display name) your key and click Next
+6. Choose your key administrator(s) and click Next
+7. (Optional) Choose your key user(s) and click Next
+8. Add the following code snippet at the bottom of the "Key policy"

 ```json
  {